geosolutions-it/MapStore2/docs/developer-guide/mapstore-migration-guide.md

 A generic OpenID Connect (OIDC) authentication support has been introduced in MapStore.
 This feature allows to authenticate users using an OIDC provider, like Keycloak, Okta, Google, Azure, etc.

-In order to have this feature working, you need to update in your project the `geostore-spring-security.xml` file in your project, if it has been customized and you are not using the default one.
+To provide this functionality, it is necessary to update the project's `geostore-spring-security.xml` file, if the default one is not used.
 If you are using the default one, you can skip this step.

 Here the changes to apply if needed: